Master of Library and Information Science, San Jose State University, in progress

 Propulsion Laboratory in Pasadena, CA.

-I am a member of JPL's Machine Learning and Instrument
+I have two roles at JPL: I am a member of the Machine Learning and Instrument

 Autonomy Group, investigating ways that machine learning can be